Marnack/dlxtrains_modpack/dlxtrains_support_wagons/README.md

 The following textures from prior art where included in whole or in part in some of the textures for this mod:

-- From the game for Minetest named "mintest_game"
+- From the game for Luanti named "mintest_game"
 		- default_wood.png (CC BY-SA 3.0 by BlockMen)